|

 _

 This single contains two tracks done with the Gravediggaz.
 The credits for 'Psychosis' are: produced by Tricky/RZA, vocals by Tricky/Grim Reaper, for 'Tonite is a special nite': produced by Dobie/Tricky/RZA, vocals by Tricky/Gravediggaz.
+The 12" is made of a flame red vinyl.
+The UK CD comes as a digipak or slim jewel case.
 The 7" only has the two versions of 'Hell is round the corner' (take a look at the picture disc here).
 Much discussed is the fact that Hell Is Round The Corner uses the same Isaac Hayes sample as Portishead's "Glory Box" (check out they ask my origin for details). > Tricky:

 "I think we've all got a touch of psychosis.
 In a city, you've got all